thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 RFC 0009 owns the UUID representation and generation policy for `FolderId`, `MessageId`, `ThreadId`, and `AttachmentId`.
 These types, along with `AccountId`, are the only identifiers that cross the mail repository boundary for this design.
 Repository contracts never expose legacy numeric IDs or persistence keys.
+Replacing an existing `AccountId` during this one-time cutover is the only exception to its lifetime stability.

 The thread builder uses the imported messages' threading headers across all folders of the same account.
 When a newly observed message joins two conversations, the builder selects one existing `ThreadId` deterministically, merges the